movableink/ember-pop-over/README.md

 Let's walk through the code.

 First, we imported `nearestChild`.
 This is a computed property that returns the nearest child of a given type.
-We then use this property to get the popup-menu.
+We then use this property to get the pop-over.

-Then we add the icon as a target for the popup menu that will toggle the menu when clicked.
+Then we add the icon as a target for the pop over that will toggle the menu when clicked.

-For the next step, let's start showing the popup live and doing some iterative development.
+For the next step, let's start showing the pop over live and doing some iterative development.
 To do this, we'll need to start fiddling with the app directory.

 Create the `components` and `templates/components` directories under `app` at the root of your addon's project.